Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Experiments

 \subsubsection{Ablation on SRO}

-To validate our Staged Reinforcement Optimization (SRO) framework, we conducted ablation studies on different combinations of Multimodal RL (MRL) and Text-based RL (TRL) phases, all building upon our optimized text-centric cold-start (CS).
-This investigation, with results detailed in Table \ref{tab:iterative_training_stages_ablation_concise}, aimed to empirically determine the most effective sequence for cultivating a balance between robust visual grounding and advanced textual proficiency.

-The empirical evidence strongly supports our proposed CS + MRL + TRL (ReVisual-R1-MTR) sequence, which consistently yielded the highest average performance (49.6 Avg).
-This outcome affirms our core hypothesis: an initial MRL phase dedicated to establishing strong visual grounding, followed by a TRL phase to refine textual fluency and abstract reasoning, is crucial for developing superior multimodal capabilities without degrading the foundational cross-modal understanding.
+To validate the effectiveness of our Staged Reinforcement Optimization (SRO) framework, we conduct ablation studies on different combinations of Multimodal RL (MRL) and Textual RL (TRL) phases, all building upon our optimized text-centric cold-start (CS).
+As shown in Table \ref{tab:iterative_training_stages_ablation_concise}, the empirical results verify that our proposed CS + MRL + TRL (ReVisual-R1-MTR) sequence consistently yields the highest average performance (49.6 Avg).
+This outcome affirms our core hypothesis: an initial MRL phase establishes strong visual grounding, followed by a TRL phase to refine textual fluency and abstract reasoning, is crucial for developing superior multimodal capabilities.

-In a more detailed analysis, the CS + MRL only model (47.7 Avg), while performing well on visually intensive tasks such as MathVista (71.9), did not reach the overall performance of the full MTR sequence.
-This suggests that MRL, while vital, can lead to a ``textual capability decay'', which the subsequent TRL stage effectively mitigates.
+In a more detailed analysis, the CS + MRL only model (47.7 Avg), while performing well on visually intensive tasks such as MathVista (71.9), does not reach the overall performance of the full MTR sequence.
+This further highlights the importance of the subsequent TRL stage.
 The alternative SRO ordering, CS + TRL + MRL (45.5 Avg), also proved less effective than our MTR approach.
-This finding indicates that establishing strong visual grounding before intensive textual refinement allows for more synergistic learning, where the TRL phase can enhance reasoning that is already connected across modalities.
+This finding indicates that establishing strong visual grounding before intensive textual refinement allows for more synergistic learning.

-In conclusion, these ablation results provide compelling justification for the MRL-then-TRL ordering within our SRO framework.
-This strategic sequencing first grounds the model multimodally and then sharpens its linguistic and abstract reasoning faculties, culminating in a more comprehensively capable and high-performing MLLM.
+In addition, we perform a mixed-RL strategy to investigate the necessity of our staged reinforcement learning.
+In this setting, we train the cold-start model on a mixture of multimodal and textual data.
+However, as shown in Table~\ref{tab:iterative_training_stages_ablation_concise}, we observe that this mixed setting can only get an average 47.6 score, which is significantly lower than the performance of our staged RL.
+It shows that our MRL-then-TRL ordering within our SRO framework is a more effective strategy than simultaneously training on mixed-modality data in the RLVR stage.